Room Reset – The Secret to Keeping a Clean House

 Step #3.
 Tackle One Room at a Time

 In the beginning, I would suggest picking one room to reset.
-The main area in your home is a great place to start, such as the kitchen or family room.
-As you turn this new task into a simple daily habit, you can add on more rooms.
+The main area in your home such as the kitchen or family room.
+As you turn this new task into a simple daily habit, you can add more rooms.

-For the rest of our list, we will tackle the family room.
+For the rest of our list, we will use the family room as an example so you can see how well it works.

 Step #4.
 Trash and Recyclables